dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 At 370 you gain 37 Dodge rating per stack, for a total of 370 Dodge rating at max stacks.

 While Dodge is very inconsistent as a damage-reducing mechanic and should not be relied on as a survivability tool, it does reduce your overall damage taken over the course of a fight.
 Assuming you're at an average of 370 item level and have an equal distribution of secondaries (3732 Agility and 704 Crit rating from gear), adding 370 Dodge rating will improve your chance to dodge by 3.18%.

+# Recommendations

+With all that being said, here are the traits I'd recommend paying attention to, in no particular order:

+## Outer Ring

+- {{< spell 279552 "Layered Mane" >}} - Easily our best defensive trait.
+Extra stacks of Ironfur will almost always be useful, and a buff to every stack of Ironfur is the cherry on top.
+- {{< spell 275906 "Twisted Claws" >}} - Free Agility for what is essentially performing the rotation correctly.
+Holds its own in single target but really shines on 2+ targets.
+- {{< spell 279541 "Guardian's Wrath" >}} - Increases the amount of spenders you can cast and gives you a safety net to spend Rage aggressively on tank swap fights.

+## Middle/Inner Rings

+- {{< spell 268596 "Gemhide" >}} - A reliably high-uptime Armor and Avoidance buff.
+- {{< spell 271536 "Crystalline Carapace" >}} - A slightly worse (defensively) version of {{< spell 268596 "Gemhide" >}}.
+- {{< spell 268437 "Impassive Visage" >}} - A healing trait that is almost guaranteed to not overheal.
+- {{< spell 268595 "Bulwark of the Masses" >}} - If you can proc the effect, a very powerful absorb.